pavelAngelovv/myMusicLibrary/README.md

+1. install node_modules with 'npm i' in terminal.
-Start the server with 'node server.js' in terminal before opening index.html
+2. Start the server with 'node server.js' in terminal before opening index.html.